Ankit-Patel10/Escape-the-Mines/README.md

-# Minesweeper
+# Esacpe-the-Mines
-Minesweeper created in Java, recursion used to clear non-mines.
+Minesweeper-like Math Memory game created in Java, recursion used to clear non-mines.